ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-reusable_repel/pt-reusable_repel.md

 ## Hex Editing

-1. If you haven't already, you need to expand the arm9 through DSPRE's ROM Toolbox.
-You can do so by clicking the Explorer Kit Icon in the top bar and applying the *ARM9 Expansion* patch.
+1. If you haven't already, you need to expand the ARM9 through DSPRE's Patch Toolbox.
+You can do so by clicking the Explorer Kit Icon in the top bar (*or Tools -> Patch Toolbox*) and applying the **ARM9 Expansion** patch.
-2. In the folder where your ROM is located, DSPRE should have created a folder name yourROMname_DSPRE_Contents.
-Inside that you'll find a file called `arm9.bin`, open it in your hex editor of choice.
+2. In the folder where your ROM is located, DSPRE should have created a folder name `yourROMname_DSPRE_contents`.
+Navigate to `yourROMname_DSPRE_contents/arm9/`and inside that you'll find a file called `arm9.bin`, open it in your hex editor of choice.
 3. Go to the offset `0x4EAE8` and replace all the bytes from this offset with the following sequence:
 ```
 0B 48 01 68 0B 48 09 18 0B 48 02 78 0A 70 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 C0 46 70 47 40 1D 10 02 87 80 00 00 28 FF 3D 02